alexagedah/MachineLearningBitcoin/README.md

 We then remove all the predictor variables which are collinear We then fit the multiple linear regression model.

-The R2 statistic for the model is negative so (not financial advice) I wouldn't use this model to trade.
+The R2 statistic for the model is negative so (not financial advice) I wouldn't recommend using this model to make trading decisions!

 Next steps
 - Think about the predictor variables and the response more deeply.
 Why would there be a linear relationship between the log difference in an on-chain metric today and the log returns of bitcoin tomorrow?